 - Restructured the agency and conducted hiring to build the staff capacity and infrastructure needed to administer substantial new public funds.
 Spurred by the Oakland Children's Initiative and Measure C, we have been proactively building an organization prepared to manage the significant system building legislatively mandated by these new public resources.
-Since fiscal year 2022-2023, we added 34 new positions in various areas throughout the agency, including programs, operations, finance, compliance, technology, data and evaluation, planning, communications, and government affairs and policy.
-The hiring and structural changes will continue into 2024 and beyond, as we enter a 3-to-5-year building phase.
+Since fiscal year 2022-2023, we added 45 new positions in various areas throughout the agency, including programs, operations, finance, compliance, technology, data and evaluation, planning, communications, and government affairs and policy.
+The hiring and structural changes will continue into 2025 and beyond, as we continue a 3-to-5-year building phase.
 We seek to retain and recruit a workforce that reflects the diversity and cultural fabric of Alameda County, support staff development and professional growth, ensure regulatory compliance, and effectively implement existing and new initiatives. - Continued centering equity in our programming, investments, and advocacy and intentionally engaging in dialogue regarding organizational culture.
-First 5 has used equity to inform our work since our founding in 1998.
+First 5 has centered equity in our work since our founding in 1998.
 Over the years, we have intentionally built upon and strengthened this commitment, including in our 2017-2022 and 2022-2027 strategic plans.
 As part of our evolution in fiscal year 2022-2023, we engaged in a participatory agencywide learning and development process to update our equity statement to encompass our current work, intentions for continuous learning and improvement, and commitment to accountability (see page 21).
-In fiscal year 2023-2024, our agency took an important step in promoting diversity, equity, and inclusion (DEI) by engaging in all-staff trainings on unconscious bias.
+In fiscal year 2023-2024, our agency took an important step in promoting diversity, equity, inclusion, and belonging (DEIB) by engaging in all-staff trainings on unconscious bias.
 The trainings, led by Dr. Sacha Joseph-Mathews, Vice President and Chief Diversity, Equity and Inclusion Officer at Stanislaus State University, equipped employees with fundamental knowledge, tools, and resources to identify, address, and minimize unconscious bias in their dealings with fellow team members and stakeholders.
+In FY 2024-2025, First 5 continued our partnership with Dr. Joseph-Mathews to provide a series of DEIB Lunch and Learn staff trainings to delve into various topics, including understanding unconscious bias, recruiting with inclusion in mind, intersectionality, and microaggressions.